Our administrative managers are important cogs in the NHS team who allow our frontline staff to concentrate on our patients and the public.

 Roles in administrative management

-There are a variety of managerial roles working in administration.
-Here are some examples:
+There are a variety of administrative roles in NHS management such as:

 - responsible for providing a high quality senior personal assistant (PA) service to the chief executive and chair of the organisation